11 Top SaaS Industry Trends (2024)

 You may also like:

-For example, Canva has a ten-year history of making it easy for non-graphic designers to create visually appealing designs for emails, newsletters, and the like.
+For example, Canva has a ten-year history of making it easy for non-graphic designers to create visually appealing designs for emails, newsletters, and social media posts.

 Shortly after the release of ChatGPT, Canva took a radically new approach to its mission: enabling users to create designs with AI.